Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 - South Carolina's games have gone over 53 points in three of seven chances this season.

-- Saturday's total is 1.1 points higher than the combined 51.9 PPG average of the two teams.
+- The two teams combine to score 51.9 points per game, 1.1 less than the over/under in this contest.

-- These two squads combine to surrender 47.3 points per game, 5.7 fewer than this contest's over/under.
+- This contest's total is 5.7 points more than the 47.3 these two squads combine to surrender per game this season.

-- The Gators and their opponents have scored an average of 57.9 points per game in 2021, 4.9 more than Saturday's total.
+- The average total in Gators games this season is 57.9, 4.9 points above Saturday's over/under of 53.

-- The 49.9 PPG average total in Gamecocks games this season is 3.1 points fewer than this game's over/under.
+- The 53 total in this game is 3.1 points above the 49.9 average total in Gamecocks games this season.

 Florida Stats and Trends